-Depending on where you are in your life, your sexual goals may be more about finding someone to have sex with, than how to have better sex.
+Depending on where you are in your life, your sexual goals and priorities may be more about finding someone to have sex with, than how to have better sex.
 But those who have a regular sexual partner (or more than one) often eventually turn to the question of how to have better sex.
 You can tell that this is a common question in part by the dizzying array of books, videos, and workshops that promise to give you better sex for $19.95.

 It's a big question, so here are a few specifics to think about:

 - Does better sex mean doing sexual things that you aren't doing now?
 Things you have never done?